-When you submit your final paper, please include the drafts on which your readers made their comments.
+When you submit your final paper, please drop off in the Government Department office the drafts on which your readers made their comments.
 While you may wish to make changes in the paper responding to what the discussants have said, you should not feel it necessary to respond to all of them.
 The paper ultimately is your own product and the comments are simply intended to help you get a sense of how others are reacting to what you have written.